Updated: May 12, 2019

 And remember, revising your budget is ok!
 Let's say you originally budgeted $75 per month for internet fees, but then you receive a notice saying your bill has increased to $80 per month (not terribly far-fetched with most providers)?

 You can -- and should -- adjust your budget as you learn new information.
 For example, to make up for that unexpected increase in internet fees, you might decide to decrease your budget somewhere else.
-That's a perfectly ok thing to do!
+That's a perfectly ok think to do!

 (Some advice: It might be good to make an additional copy of the budget as you make revisions.
 We've always found it to be incredibly useful to have a record of the original, unchanged budget as a reference.
 And if your organization is required to get budgets approved, such as with nonprofits, it'll be even more important to keep the original.)